 How Distribution Deals Work

-Some distributors, such ad Distrokid or CD Baby, also give you the chance to opt-in for publishing when setting up the distribution of your songs, but not every distributor does this.
-Make sure you know what services they do offer AND which of those you want to take part in.
-As with every deal, you’re signing an agreement, so take the time to read it over, make sure it’s what you’re looking for and in your favor before signing.
+Some distributors, like CD Baby, also give you the chance to opt in for publishing administration when setting up the distribution of your songs, but not every distributor does this.
+As with every deal, you’re signing a legal agreement, so take the time to read it over, and make sure you know what services they do offer AND which of those you want to take part in.

 No Publishing Yet?
 No Problem.